-Your scanner comes with an installed SD card that contains the entire USA/Canadian RadioReference database as well as the EZ Scan software.
+Your scanner comes with an installed SD card that contains the EZ Scan software.

-Note: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.
+NOTE: Make a copy of the EZ Scan software files in case the SD card is lost or damaged.

 To remove the SD card from the scanner: